wpilibsuite/allwpilib/aos_sdk/README.md

 | `org.wpilib.aos:aos-sdk` | `linuxsystemcorestatic`, `linuxx86-64static`, `osxuniversalstatic`, `windowsx86-64static`, `windowsarm64static`, and their `debug` variants | `<os>/<arch>/static/libaos.a`, and `<os>/<arch>/static/alwayslink/`.                                                                                                                             |
 | `org.wpilib.aos:aos-tools` | `linuxx86-64`, `osxuniversalstatic`, `windowsx86-64static`, `windowsarm64static`                                                          | `<os>/<arch>/flatc`, `generate` and `config_flattener`.                                                                                                                                          |

 libuv is in neither the archive nor the headers.
-It comes from wpinet.
+It comes from wpinet, which `aos::aos` links: a project building allwpilib alongside has the `wpinet` target already, and one on an installed wpilib gets it through wpinet's package config.

 ## Using it